Director of Field Outreach and Advocacy

 Expertise: Poverty, education, criminal justice, American Indian/Alaska Native issues, LGBT issues

-Erik Stegman is Manager of Half in Ten at American Progress.
+Erik Stegman is the Director of Field Outreach and Advocacy for Half in Ten at American Progress.
 In this role, he leads Half in Ten’s “Restoring Shared Prosperity” project, contributes to policy development, and manages Half in Ten’s network of grassroots partners and coalition members to support its mission of building the political and public will to reduce poverty.

 Prior to joining the team at American Progress, Erik served as majority counsel for the U.S. Senate Committee on Indian Affairs under the leadership of Sen. Daniel K. Akaka (HI).
 He was an expert on a wide range of policy issues affecting tribal governments including economic development, law enforcement, violence against women, tax, education, and telecommunications.
 He also took the lead on developing the Stand Against Violence and Empower Native Women Act, which was recently signed into law as part of the Violence Against Women Act Reauthorization.